 Initially, authorities wondered if the “Strangler” had murdered the Bricca family due to the similarities.
 However, the killer mainly targeted older women.
 But the police did have a person of interest in the Bricca case.

 Linda Bricca had worked for Dr. Fred Leininger at Glenway Animal Hospital before her murder.
-There were rumors the two were having an affair, and Leininger killed her and her family when she wanted to break things off (verify).
-There were also rumors Jerry had an affair.
+There were rumors the two were having an affair, and Leininger killed her and her family when she wanted to break things off.
+There were also rumors Jerry had a fling.

 Vogel called Moor, but Moor had stipulations authorities had to meet before he would allow them to talk to his client.
 Initially, the police did not accept the terms.